0xshikhar/suirealm/README.md

 ![Profile Page](https://decenlabs.com/wp-content/uploads/2025/03/7.png)

 Suirealm represents a paradigm shift in how games are developed, played, and monetized.
-By creating a fair, transparent ecosystem built on the CoreDAO blockchain, we're empowering creators, engaging players, and building a sustainable Web3 gaming platform where all participants benefit from their contributions.
+By creating a fair, transparent ecosystem built on the Sui blockchain, we're empowering creators, engaging players, and building a sustainable Web3 gaming platform where all participants benefit from their contributions.